chihyanghsu0805/computer-science/system_design/caching.md

 -   Refresh ahead
     -   Automatically refresh recently accessed cache entry prior to expiration
     -   Inaccurate prediction results in reduced performance

+## Client caching

+-   Caches can be kocated on the client side, server side, or in a distinct cache layer

+## Web server caching

+-   [Reverse proxies](./proxies.md#reverse-proxy) and caches can serve static and dynamic content
+-   Web servers can also cache request and return response

+## Database caching

+## Application caching

+-   Memcached, Redis
+-   Avoid file based caching

+## Caching at the database query level

+-   Hard to delete
+-   If a data changes, all queries need to be deleted

+## Caching at the object level

+-   Remove the object when data changed
+-   Allows asynchronous processing
+-   User sessions, fully rendered webpages, activity streams, user graph data

 ## Considerations for using cache